 Your pattern of superior labral injury is assessed to decide which treatment option is best for you:

 The torn superior labrum is mobilised from scar tissue.
 The exposed upper glenoid bone is prepared to optimise healing using a rasp or a burr and your superior labrum is reattached to bone using suture anchors (as shown below).

 Arthroscopic image of a repaired SLAP tear.
 Two anchors have been used to fix the tear and stabilise the biceps tendon (just out of shot anterior to the right-hand anchor).
 Mr Granville-Chapman uses knotless suture anchors to minimise the risk of abrasion of the suture material against the cartilage and rotator cuff.
 An illustration of the same technique is shown below.

 Superior labrum is repaired to the glenoid using suture anchors

-You will go home a few hours after your operation.
+You will usually go home on the same day as your operation.
 Please take your painkillers regularly for the first few days and begin them before your nerve block wears off.

-You can take down bulky padded dressings on day 2 after surgery, but keep your wound dry and covered with the waterproof dressing for 12 days.
+You can take down bulky padded dressings on day 2 after surgery, but keep your wound dry and covered with your waterproof dressings for 12 days.
 You can shower from 4 days with waterproof dressings on.